 You have to keep a social distancing of 1.5 meters (5 feet) whenever it is feasible in any activity, outdoor or indoor.

 Please check the full set of latest measurements before traveling from official sites.

 As a business and workplace, we are committed to ensuring the safety of guests and employees against coronavirus spread, deploying authority requirements as follows:

-Until further notice, we reduce our class to 6 people (50% of the usual capacity) to guarantee a social distance of 6 feet.
-Your party will always be 6 feet away from the other guests, when cooking and eating.
+Until further notice, we reduce our class to 6 people (50% of the usual capacity) to guarantee a social distance of 1.5 meters (5 feet).
+Your party will always be 5 feet away from the other guests, when cooking and eating.
 This way, there will not be physical barriers among workstations like sneeze guards or transparent partitions that might hamper class interaction.